 - Do you have antivirus protecting your system?

 - If you do, are its definitions up to date?

 - Is it running scans at times convenient to you?

 - Does your Antivirus include Anti-Malware protections?

 Y-Not Tech Services offers you a stress-free Antivirus and Antimalware solution that is managed by me.
 Once installed, you don’t need to worry!
 I can monitor remotely to make sure it is up to date and scanning on a regular schedule.
 You don’t need to do anything!
 You can feel confident knowing that you’re protected by a top of the line program being monitored by an expert.
 The service even includes free virus and malware removal in case something slips through!
-Call, text or E-mail me today to get your systems protected for only $19/month/PC (Windows only for now).
+Book an Appointment today to get your systems protected for only $19/month/PC (Windows only for now).